shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 ### ABOUT THE MEAL

+If you like tofu, enjoy this nutty and sweet tofu created by Nik Sharma.
+This vegan, black and white sesame-crusted tofu is the perfect blend of sweet and savory.
+I cook the tofu in a frying pan, but it could also be baked in an oven or air fryer if you prefer.

 #### What main ingredients do I need for this meal?

-* Extra-Firm Tofu: Extra-firm tofu holds up best during the frying process, leaving it crispy and tasty.
+* Extra-Firm Tofu: Extra-firm tofu holds up well during the frying process, resulting in crispy and flavorful tofu.

-* Sesame: I am a firm believer that tofu and sesame are the perfect pair.
-I introduced sesame in two ways: sesame oil and white and black sesame seeds.
+* Sesame: I firmly believe tofu and sesame are a perfect pair.
+For that reason, I included two types of sesame seeds and used sesame oil in the dressing.

-* Chilis: Chili oil, chili paste, and chili flakes bring the heat that balances the sweetness of the dressing.
+* Chilis: The combination of chili oil, chili paste, and chili flakes introduce heat to balances the sweetness of the dressing.

 * Panko: I used panko for this recipe to create the crust for the tofu.
-If you're looking for a low-carb option, check out my Low-Carb Breadcrumb Panko recipe.
+If you're looking for a low-carb option, check out my [Low-Carb Breadcrumb Panko] recipe.

 #### What equipment do I need to make this recipe?